 Remember that this technique to invest for your children does not work if you have several IB accounts with the same email address.
 In that case, you will not even see the button to add a new account.

-In which case, you have two options:
+In this case, you have two options: